What is the best way of managing your research project? Nicola once asked me a great question about managing research projects.

 There’s more detail on the sorting process in my 101 tips book.

 Don’t be afraid of losing stuff

-Others may disagree (and please do feel free to) but, while I have riffed on quite a bit in my book about the value in recording what you find as you go along, I think people generally find too much rather than not enough.
-OK, so if you find a paper on a really obscure bit of legislation that you think no-one else has ever seen because it was misfiled in the only library that had a copy, then hang onto that.
-But if your focus is on how we can better help women with autism to breastfeed and you come across a fascinating paper on waterbirth (which happens to include the keyword waterbirth in its abstract) then I’m not going to tell you not to save it but I will tell you that, if you don’t, you’ll still be able to find it if and when you decide to go back and do another PhD on waterbirth.
-Firstly, it probably has the keyword waterbirth in its abstract so it will come up in a literature search and, secondly, if you remember enough about it to want to go back to it, you’ve probably remembered enough to use a search engine to find it again.
-Failing that, you probably know enough people who’re interested in waterbirth that one of them will know what you’re looking for from your description.
-My point is that it’s OK (and probably more useful) to keep your focus on what you need in the moment and to not worry about keeping things ‘just in case’.
-In every study that I’ve undertaken, the articles that I have copied as ‘background reading’ have stayed in the background and have rarely been subjected to actual reading.
-It might be a form of procrastination, I don’t know…
+Others may disagree but I think people generally find too much rather than not enough.
+OK, so if you find a paper on a really obscure bit of legislation that was misfiled in the only library that had a copy, then hang onto that.
+But what if your focus is on how we can better help women with autism to breastfeed and you come across a fascinating paper on waterbirth?
+Oh, and it happens to include the keyword waterbirth in its abstract.
+Well, I’m not going to insist that you throw it back, but I will tell you that you’ll still be able to find it if and when you decide to go back and do another PhD on waterbirth.

 Understand that software is a mixed blessing